JaumeAlonso/starter-academic/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
 I am a postdoctoral researcher in Mathematics.
-My research lies in the area of **dynamical systems** and **integrability** and focuses on the classification of semitoric and discrete integrable systems.
-At the moment I am working in the **Mathematical Physics and Geometry** group of the Technical University of Berlin, under the mentoring of [Prof. Yuri Suris](http://page.math.tu-berlin.de/~suris/).
+My research lies in the area of **dynamical systems** and **integrability** and focuses on the classification of semitoric systems and discrete integrable systems.
+I am a member of the [Geometry and Mathematical Physics](https://www.math.tu-berlin.de/arbeitsgruppen/ag_geometrie_und_mathematische_physik/geometrie_und_mathematische_physik/parameter/en/) group of the Technical University of Berlin, under the mentoring of [Prof. Yuri Suris](http://page.math.tu-berlin.de/~suris/).
+I am also part of the [SFB Discretisation in Geometry and Dynamics (Transregio 109)](https://www.discretization.de/) programme of the German Research Foundation (DFG).

 This semester I am also responsible, together with [Felix Schröder](http://page.math.tu-berlin.de/~fschroed/), for the exercise sessions of *Mathematik für PhysikerInnen I.*

 **-- This website is in construction --**